-The Haverford Honor Code encompasses both the academic and social spheres of life, influencing everything from the spirit of intellectual inquiryto personal interactions.
-The Honor Code is not a set of rules, but rather an articulation of ideals and expectations emphasizing genuine connection and engagement with one another, and the creation of an atmosphere of trust, concern, and respect.
+The Haverford Honor Code encompasses both academic and social spheres of life, influencing everything from the spirit of intellectual inquiry to personal interactions.
+The Honor Code is not a set of rules, but rather a document where students are able to present the ideals and expectations of the current students on campus, emphasizing genuine connection and engagement with one another, and the creation of an atmosphere of trust, concern, and respect.
 The Honor Code is also completely student-run — one of the clearest demonstrations of this trust.

 Some of the more concrete reflections of the Honor Code include students taking tests without proctors and scheduling their own final exams, the absence of RAs in the dorms, and the lack of an enrollment deposit for admission.
 But the impact of the Honor Code goes much deeper.

-Haverford is a community of talented, motivated, and serious-minded individuals, and yet Haverford is also a remarkably down-to-earth, friendly place that values collaboration over cutthroat competition and where you will find an extraordinary sense of fun.
+Haverford is a community of talented, motivated, and serious-minded individuals, and yet Haverford is also a remarkably down-to-earth, friendly place that values collaboration over cutthroat competition.
+It’s a place where you will find an extraordinary sense of fun.
 The Honor Code helps to create an environment in which students feel comfortable and at home, and at the same time challenged, pushed, and stretched.